Challenger 2: CRARRV

 The Challenger Armoured Repair and Recovery Vehicle (CRARRV) is an armoured recovery vehicle based on the Challenger 1 hull, designed to repair and recover damaged tanks on the battlefield.
 Ordered in 1985, and delivered between 1988 and 1993, the CRARRV has subsequently been updated to use a Challenger 2 powertrain consisting of a CV12-5C/6C engine with TN54E transmission.
 The British Army ordered 80 vehicles.
 Four CRARRVs were purchased by Oman to complement their acquisition of Challenger 2 tanks.

 CRARRVs were first deployed in action in the lead up to the First Gulf War, Operation Granby in 1991.
 They were subsequently deployed during the 2003 invasion of Iraq, Operation Telic in 2003, alongside standard Challenger 2 MBTs.

+Challenger 2 Streetfighter

+The Challenger 2 Streetfighter is a package for the Challenger 2 that aims to equip the tank for urban combat.
+The package features additional machine guns, usage of Elbit System's Iron Vision system and various situational awareness systems.
+Additionally, the Streetfighter may carry a dozer blade and or a surface-to-surface missile launcher installed on top of the back of the turret which may hold up to two Brimstone 3 missiles.